 Develop your child's early literacy skills, teach them to love books, and prepare them for school by participating in 1,000 Books Before Kindergarten.

 How does the program work?

-Track books you read with your child on a reading log (100 books per log), and then bring each completed reading log to the library to earn small rewards.
+Track books you read with your child and then come to the library after each 100 books read to collect a small prize.
 When your child has reached the 1,000 books goal, they will receive a book to keep.